topfreegames/es-count-datadog/README.md

 Extra tags can be passed to the metrics sent by specifying them into the config file, e.g.

+### Names

+Names can be passed to be sent to datadog instead of using the term as the name

 ```
 init_config:
 instances: